opentofu/opentofu.org/blog/2024-03-18-help-us-test-opentofu-1-7-0-alpha1.md

 }
 ```

+If you have access to an AWS account, you can also test the [AWS Key-Management Service](https://1-7-0-alpha1.opentofu.pages.dev/docs/language/state/encryption/#aws-kms) key provider.
+(Please note the [AWS KMS pricing](https://aws.amazon.com/kms/pricing/).)

 :::note
 The OpenTofu core developers would like to thank Stephan Bartels (Interhyp) and Alex Scheel for their extensive work on this feature.
 :::